-The Fire Scout Vertical Take-Off and Landing Tactical Unmanned Aerial Vehicle (VTUAV) system is designed to provide reconnaissance, situational awareness, and precision targeting support for ground, air and sea forces.
+The MQ-8 Fire Scout system is designed to provide reconnaissance, situational awareness, and precision targeting support for ground, air and sea forces.

-The MQ-8B can operate from air-capable ships with initial deployment on a Guided Missile Frigate (FFG), followed by final integration and test aboard the Littoral Combat Ship (LCS).
+The MQ-8B can operate from air-capable ships with deployments on Guided Missile Frigates (FFG) and the Littoral Combat Ship (LCS).

 The MQ-8C air vehicle upgrade will provide longer endurance, range and greater payload capability than the MQ-8B .
 It will conduct initial testing on guided-missile destroyers (DDG)-class ship.